ChrisDiVincenzo/Summer2021/week1.md

 ### May 21

 thinking about potential art class.
 Want to make a list of resources for students for presentations.
 Rhizome, Ubu, eflux, museum websites, library? list of artists, topics, look at purchase classes

+### May 25

+Applying for jobs...
+Do I want to be an assistant professor more than high school art teacher?
+Which is more realistic? or go back to being equipment tech person?
+B&H and RFCUNY contacts... will I start working on projects again soon?